fossas/fossa-cli/docs/features/vendored-dependencies.md

 "Archive upload" uploads the files at the specified path to a secure S3 bucket.
 We license scan the uploaded files on our servers.
 All files that do not contain licenses are then removed after 30 days.

-You can change the scan method by using the `--force-vendored-dependency-license-scan` or `--force-vendored-dependency-archive-upload` flags when invoking the CLI, or by setting the `vendoredDependencies.scanMethod` field in your `.fossa.yml` file.
+You can change the scan method by using the `--force-vendored-dependency-scan-mode` flag when invoking the CLI, or by setting the `vendoredDependencies.scanMethod` field in your `.fossa.yml` file.
 See the [.fossa.yml documentation](https://github.com/fossas/fossa-cli/blob/master/docs/references/files/fossa-yml.md) for details.

 ## Forcing rescans